hellogreg/pstv/pstv.md

 2. Tap Circle
 3. Tap Circle

-or maybe this:

-1. Tap PS Button

-But what you have to do is this:
+But what you do is this:

 1. Tap Circle
 2. Tap PS Button
-3. Hold Circle (as the pre-launch page "peels" from the screen)
+3. *Option A:* Hold Circle, as the pre-launch page "peels" from the screen *Option B:* Move left -- from the Settings start tab
-4. Move left (from the "Featured" page that now shows onscreen)
+4. Move left -- from the "Featured" tab that now shows onscreen.
+(More about this unnecessary tab later)

 The first step is optional, if you don't want to revsit the main Settings page.
 But it shouldn't require three or four different actions to do one thing: go back.

 This process is another artifact from the Vita.
 The page peeling makes a lot more sense on a touchscreen, as does the swiping left to get back to the homescreen.
-On a console, the process should be optimized for the controller.
+On a console, the process should be optimized for the controller: X is go forward, and Circle is go back.

 ### Update store navigation